 Wills will need to be reviewed

 Wills which simply leave everything between spouses on the first death may no longer be appropriate.
 By way of illustration, if a husband and wife each own 50% of a family business worth £2m (simplistically £1m worth of shares each) then if the husband were to die, there would be no IHT charge on his £1m interest in the family business, if this was left to his wife under his will.
-However, at that point the wife would hold shares worth £2m, so if she were to subsequently die, there would be a £200,000 IHT charge on her death.
+However, at that point the wife would hold shares worth £2m, so if she were to subsequently die, there would be a £200,000 IHT charge on her death following the introduction of the proposed changes.

 Updated wills could provide that on the death of mum or dad, the shares are left direct to the children instead of being left to their surviving spouse.
 In that scenario if husband were to die first and leaves his £1m worth of shares to the children, then there would be no IHT charge on his death, and that would leave his wife with shares worth only £1m.
 As such, on her death there would be no IHT charge if she then left her shares under her will, to the children.